agregory999/oci-policy-analysis/docs/source/usage.md

 ## Groups / Users Tab

+Allows searching for policy statements by either Group or User.
+All Policy Statements refer to groups, not users, so in order to determine the statements pertinent to a specific user or set of individual users (who may be in multiple and different groups), the selection of a user causes the program to determine the groups that user (or if multiple users are selected) is a member of, and then the policy statements for that collective set of groups is displayed.

+Searching for users or groups is supported by username or user display name if the selector is ser to Users.
+If set to groups, the name of the group is searched.

+### GenAI Insights
+Similar to other tabs, if AI Insights is toggled on, the selection of a policy statement will allow the user to generate insights as to the meaning of the policy statement.

 ## Dynamic Groups Tab

 Lists all dynamic groups in all identity domains, with filters available.
 Choosing a dynamic group will update the policy list below with policy statements pertaining to the selected dynamic group.